The Cross Section Newsletter:(A news publication of the High Plains Underground Water Conservation District No. 1) November 2025

 - Texas Water News and Drought Update

-Senator Charles Perry Shares Legislative Updates at GMA2 Meeting
+Prop 4 Receives Voter Approval: Senator Perry Shares Legislative Updates at GMA 2 Meeting

-On November 10, 2025, Senator Charles Perry provided legislative and policy updates during the Groundwater Management Area 2 (GMA 2) meeting.
-His remarks focused on current water-related legislation and its impact on groundwater conservation efforts across the South Plains.
+On November 10, Senator Perry provided legislative and policy updates during the Groundwater Management Area 2 (GMA 2) meeting.
+He discussed the impacts of Prop 4 and the importance of new water supplies for Texas.
+Sen. Perry also reviewed recent groundwater topics and their effects on groundwater conservation efforts across the South Plains.

 GMA 2 is one of 16 designated groundwater management areas in Texas, encompassing a significant portion of the South Plains region.
 These areas play a vital role in regional water planning and resource stewardship.